|Are you new to Blackboard at DMU?

 Tools: Add group and communication tools such as blogs, wikis, discussion boards, chat sessions

-Prior to beginning to design your Blackboard course, you must read the DMU Threshold for the use of Technologies in the Curriculum
+Prior to beginning to design your Blackboard course, you must read the Blackboard Module Shell Policy and we recommend you read the DMU Threshold for the use of Technologies in the Curriculum

 There are a number of things you need to consider when planning to deliver a module that has an eLearning/online component.
 The following guidelines have been geared towards using Blackboard, but many of the aspects are common whatever delivery media is being considered.
 We have, however, included them all to provide a reasonably comprehensive guide, which we hope is useful to all staff whatever their prior experience and expertise.
 When considering designing your online module it is essential to understand the tools and features available to you so that you can make an informed choice of what you can use and is suitable to support your teaching and delivery in the online environment.

 Section 1, just below, covers the basics of instructional design and contains some prompts for you and your module teaching team to consider

 Covers the mechanics of applying this instructional design thinking to Blackboard

 |What information do you want to use to describe the module?|